BACCEducation

 Exam Structure

-Internal Assessment: Individual Investigation (1,500–2,250 words, 25%)
+Internal Assessment: Individual Investigation

-• Student-designed research investigation on an ESS topic
+• Student-designed environmental research investigation

 Assessment Weight Distribution